Private Safari in Kenya & Rwanda

 Accommodation at Mara Ngenche Camp (Full-board)

-On the 11th you’ll say goodbye to your Mara home and head back to Nairobi (~5-hour drive).
-This evening you take a shot flight to Kigali, Rwanda to continue your East African adventure!
+On the 11th you’ll say goodbye to your Mara home and fly back to Nairobi.
+You’ll have a day room at your disposal at the Sheraton Four Points before your flight, whether you’re heading home or on to Kigali, Rwanda to continue your East African adventure!

 You will then take your COVID test (if still necessary) and drive 2 hours and 30 mins to Volcanoes National Park.
 The roads are lovely and the countryside is even lovelier, as you pass by farms along the rolling hillsides.